kconner/next-js-in-docker-example/README.md

-# Mess with Node in Docker
+# Next.js in Docker Example

-I want to set up a Node application that runs in Docker and that I can debug from VS Code.

-Then I'd like to implement both development and production branches of this behavior.
-I think that will mean multi-stage Docker builds for compact deployment containers.

-Then I'd like to try this with a Next.js app, which changes the nature of how you build and run.
+This repository demonstrates a Next.js web application that uses Docker for both deployment and a development environment.

-Check my commit messages to see the tutorial articles I'm following.
+Check my commit messages to see the tutorial articles and documentation I followed as I built this up piece by piece.

-## Plans
+## Progress

 - [x] Node app in Docker
 - [x] Debuggable in VS Code
-- [x] Debug and Release container variants
+- [x] Development and Release container variants
 - [x] Next.js
 - [x] TypeScript
 - [x] Allow launching Storybook at the test stage
 - [x] Allow running CI tools at the test stage
 - [x] Allow debugging individual tests
-- [x] Use multi-stage Docker builds
+- [x] Use multi-stage Docker builds for compact release artifacts
 - [x] Use layer caching for efficient builds
 - [x] Deploy to Kubernetes with kubectl
 - [x] Demonstrate a complete CI workflow
+- [x] Allow running CI tools against a built release artifact to validate it
+- [ ] Deploy with Helm instead of kubectl

 ## How this setup uses Docker